znamlab/flexilims/README.md

 ## Basic use

 ### Authentication
-First you can create a `Session` object that will handle the authentication.
+First you can create a `Flexilims` object that will handle the authentication.
 It can also have a default project to avoid re-entering the id at every request.

 ```
 import flexilims.main as flm